 Trento Christmas Market

 Outside of Alto Adige, the Christmas market in Trento is definitely the largest and most important in the Italian Alps.
 There are over 70 stalls between Piazza Fiera and Piazza Cesare Battisti, and the whole town seems to be embracing the Christmas atmosphere, with horn concerts and the battlements of the mighty Buonconsiglio Castle covered in twinkling lights.
 This Christmas market is perfect for foodies.
 One of the highlights of the event is “I sapori del mercatino,” or “Flavors of the market,” a section of the market dedicated to local products where you can taste Christmas sweets, schnapps, wine, cured meats, cheeses, and more.
-Open from mid-November until January 6 (begins Nov.
-19 in 2016).
+Open from mid-November until January 6.

 Asiago Christmas Market